10 Best Packet Sniffer Tools Shortlist

 Good for efficient packet capturing on Linux systems

-Selection Criteria for Choosing Packet Sniffer
+Selection Criteria for Choosing Packet Sniffers

 Core Functionality: